akshim1702/React-chat-App/README.md

-This app is using a api chatEngine.io anyone can not access this without permission for viewing project please conntact me
+This app is using a api chatEngine.io anyone can not access this without permission for viewing project please contact me